-A recent cross-sectional study from Duke Integrative Medicine in Durham, North Carolina, finds that massage therapy (Swedish) can alleviate pain among people with knee osteoarthritis, better than light touching or “usual care.”
-However, the benefits of massage therapy lessen after eight weeks, and by week 52, there was “no significant difference” among the groups.
+A recent cross-sectional study from Duke Integrative Medicine in Durham, North Carolina, found that massage therapy (Swedish style) can alleviate pain among people with knee osteoarthritis.
+It was better than groups that received light touching or “usual care.”
+However, the benefits of massage therapy lessened after eight weeks, and by week 52, there was “no significant difference” among all groups.

 However, the usual care control group ended their care at 24 weeks, and the subjects received the same Swedish massage protocol for eight weeks.
 After that eight weeks, they were randomly assigned to either one hour of Swedish massage every two weeks or usual care for 16 weeks—up to week 48 of the entire study.

-At the end of the study, the dropout rate was 8 (about 11%) for the massage group, 25 (about 34%) for the light touch group, and 7 (about 9%) for the usual care group.
-A large number of people dropped out from the light touch group because they reported that they don’t think there was much benefit from the treatment.
+At the end of the study, the dropout rate was eight (about 11%) for the massage group, 25 (about 34%) for the light touch group, and seven (about 9%) for the usual care group.
+A large number of people dropped out from the light touch group because they reported that they didn’t think there was much benefit from the treatment.

 “This study was [a] continuation of a line of research we have done investigating massage for osteoarthritis of the knee,” Dr. Adam Perlman explained to Massage & Fitness Magazine.
 “Massage is often used by people to treat painful conditions, arthritis being one of those.
 However, there was very little if any clinical research when we started to inform patients and healthcare providers regarding the safety and efficacy of massage.
 Contributing to that body of literature and enabling better, more evidence-based decisions that